fleish80/angular-after-hooks/INDEX.md

 1. ✅ All four "after render" APIs
 2. ✅ When and why to use each
 3. ✅ How to migrate from Angular 19 to 20
+4. ✅ Traditional lifecycle hooks and their limitations
+5. ✅ What "renderer" means in Angular
-4. ✅ Best practices and common patterns
+6. ✅ Best practices and common patterns
-5. ✅ Real-world use cases
+7. ✅ Real-world use cases
-6. ✅ How to present this to others
+8. ✅ How to present this to others

 ## 💡 Tips